stephtowch/stephtowch.github.io/content/post/2025-04-P1/index.md

 experiencing work addiction.
 Further research is needed to explore these factors and develop effective strategies for enhancing wellbeing at work.

+## Implications for our research

-Ultimately, our study emphasises the need for both employers and employees to acknowledge the risks of work addiction and its long-term effects on mental health.
-By enhancing psychological resources like hope, self-efficacy, resiliance and optimism, workplaces can take proactive measures to manage work addiction and prevent burnout, promoting healthier work habits and a more balanced work-life dynamic.
+The implications of our research are highly relevant for both individuals and employers.
+It is crucial for both employers and employees to recognise the risks of work addiction and its long-term impact on mental health.
+By strengthening psychological resources such as hope, self-efficacy, resilience, and optimism, workplaces can take proactive steps to address work addiction and prevent burnout, fostering healthier work habits and a more balanced work-life dynamic.

 ## **Reference**